-Hi, my name is Alice, and I am a Syltherin; I know this to be accurate as Pottermore told me so.1 My sisters are also Slytherin, which I find hilarious as we all took the test months apart from each other; we are practically Bellatrix, Andromeda and Narcissa (without the evil).
+Hi, my name is Alice, and I am a Syltherin; I know this to be accurate as Pottermore told me so.Well, as accurate as a series of questions on a children’s website can get.
+My sisters are also Slytherin, which I find hilarious as we all took the test months apart from each other; we are practically Bellatrix, Andromeda and Narcissa (without the evil).
 The Harry Potter novels were a significant part of my youth and I loved every single one of them; Rowling’s characterisation is inventive, her plot ingenious, and when I have children they will be reading Harry Potter right along side Little Women, Jane Eyre, Pride and Prejudice, and a plethora of other classics.

 It does feels wrong to begin this blog talking about J.K.
 Rowling’s previous work, as by writing the Casual Vacancy she is attempting to prove herself as a writer of fiction for any age, however, without explaining how much I love Harry Potter I cannot explain why The Casual Vacancy was not quite up to par.